vimlet/eon/eon-docs/release/tutorial/entries/[3]Core Introduction.md

 Recurrent events might be triggered more than once:

-- **onResize** - By default triggers each time window is resized unless element config properties selfResize is set to true, in this case it adds a element resize listener and triggers on element resize.
+- **onResize** - Adds a resize listener element and triggers and gets triggered everytime the size changes.

+- **onWindowResize** - Triggers each time window is resized.

 - **onAttached** - Triggers each time element is attached to the DOM.